relessawy/bpa-workshop-guide/3_process-modelling.md

 - At this point you have modelled the process for a happy scenario where the asset will always get approved, since the "Auto Approval" task explicitly sets the variable "approved" to true
 - As part of module 2 exercises you will enrich this process to use business rules to evaluate the received offers, and approve or reject offers accordingly
 - In the next exercise you will start creating the forms that allow a use to interact with a task in the process
 - Well done!
-Now go ahead and mark Exercise 3 Process Modelling as complete for your user in the google sheet
+Now go ahead and mark Exercise 3 Process Modeling as complete for your user in the google sheet